 As of August 2022, there is now just off-road parallel parking available for one or two cars on a cleared wood-chip area.
 Please do not park on Bigelow Road as it has no shoulder and parking is not allowed in the turn-around at the end of Bigelow Road.
 (Alternatively, visitors can drive to Walker Street in Westborough and park at the SVT Sawink Farm parking lot.
 From the lot, it’s a 1400-foot walk along the old farm road to Bigelow Road and the entrance to Bigelow Wildlife Refuge.)

 One of the challenges at Bigelow Wildlife Refuge is control of knotweed, primarily at the front of the property.
 Another is maintaining the trail to the viewing platform.
 Trustee Lawrence Spezzano has been instrumental in overseeing and organizing work projects.
 In the spring of 2022, Lawrence laid down wire mesh to slow the growth of knotweed and over time may stop the growth.
 In July 2022, a work party — Lawrence Spezzano, Whit Beals, Larry Samberg, Eileen Samberg, Kathryn Korostoff — weeded the front and the path, and spread a thick layer of wood chips.

 Southborough Open Land Foundation PO Box 345 Southborough, MA 01772

 A Special Thanks

-SOLF extends a special thank you to Jack Downs of Elder, Gaffey & Paine, PC, Marlborough, MA, for his pro bono tax preparation services, and to Tim Ellis for his assistance in web site design.
+SOLF extends a special thank you to Jack Downs of Elder, Gaffey & Paine, PC, Marlborough, MA, for his pro bono tax preparation services.